Account settings and security

 Phare keeps it simple with three roles: **Owner**, **Admin**, and **Member**.
 Each comes with its own permission set to help you build the right team structure.

-* **Owner**: The organization's founder and top dog.
+* **Owner**: The organization's founder and primary administrator.
 Owners have all admin powers plus the ability to delete the organization and demote admins when necessary.
-With great power comes great responsibility!

 * **Admin**: The trusted lieutenants of your organization.
 Admins get full access to all resources, can join any project freely, and can promote other users to admin status.

-* **Member**: Your talented specialists.
-Members have complete access to their assigned projects and can create new projects.
-They can also invite new members to join the organization—helping your team grow organically.
+* **Member**: Members have complete access to their assigned projects and can create new projects.
+They can also invite new members to join the organization, helping your team grow organically.

 ## Accessing projects

-For **Admins** and **Owners**, we've designed a smarter way to manage projects.
-You can join any project you want, but your project selector only shows the ones you've actively joined—keeping your workspace clean and focused.
-Don't worry though, you can still modify or delete other projects from the organization's project page without cluttering your daily view.
+**Admins** and **Owners** can join any project they want, but the project selector only shows the ones they've actively joined.
+This keep the workspace clean and focused.
+Other projects can still be modified or deleted from the organization's project page without cluttering the daily view.